bcit-ci/CodeIgniter/user_guide_src/source/libraries/file_uploading.rst

 		full_path        Absolute server path, including the file name raw_name         File name, without the extension
 		orig_name        Original file name.
-This is only useful if you use the encrypted name option. client_name      File name as supplied by the client user agent, prior to any file name preparation or incrementing file_ext         Filename extension, period included
+This is only useful if you use the encrypted name option. client_name      File name supplied by the client user agent, but possibly sanitized file_ext         Filename extension, period included
 		file_size        File size in kilobytes
 		is_image         Whether the file is an image or not.
 1 = image.
 0 = not.